EBU Online Written Examination

 Results and Certificate

-Results will be announced by email.
-Also, candidates will receive a letter with their result by postal mail approximately 4 weeks after the examination.
+Results will be announced by email and by postal mail approximately 4 weeks after the examination.
 For successful candidates a Certification of Completion is included.
 The results are provided only once.
 The content of the examination is not disclosed.